ZerothAngel/FtDScripts/missile/generalmissile.md

 ## How It Works ##

- * If configured for dual-mode operation, it will select the mode (anti-air or profile) based on the elevation of the target (i.e. how high it is off the ground/sea level).
+ * If configured for dual-mode operation, it will select the mode (anti-air or surface) based on the elevation of the target (i.e. how high it is off the ground/sea level).

- * The mode can switch in-flight, e.g. when an aircraft splashes down in the water, the missile will switch to profile mode, if one is configured.
+ * The mode can switch in-flight, e.g. when an aircraft splashes down in the water, the missile will switch to surface mode, if one is configured.

+ * In anti-air mode, it will use the anti-air profile, which has no regards for terrain.

- * In anti-air mode, it will pursue the target with no restrictions.
-Optionally, when entering a configured "terminal range," it can modify the thrust settings of any variable thrusters.
+ * In surface mode, it will use the surface profile.
+In non-terminal phases, it is capable of hugging the terrain.

-   * Even though I call it anti-air mode, this mode may also be suitable for surface targets and for guiding torpedoes.
-As mentioned, it will pursue targets with no restrictions.

-   * Because there's no restrictions, there's also no consideration for terrain at all.

  * Profiles are divided into an arbitrary number of phases.
 There are always at least two phases: closing phase and terminal phase.

+   * The terminal phase is the inner-most phase.
+The closing phase is the outer-most.

+   * For the anti-air profile, the current phase is selected by the range (straight line distance) from the target.

-   * The current phase is selected by determining the ground distance from the target, i.e. the distance without taking the altitude of either the target or missile into account.
+   * For the surface profile, the current phase is selected by the ground distance from the target, i.e. the distance without taking the altitude of either the target or missile into account.

    * The closing phase is selected when no other phases match.

-   * In the terminal phase, the missile will pursue the target without any restrictions.
+   * In the terminal phase, the missile will pursue the target without any restrictions, i.e. no regards for terrain.
+The altitude of the final aim point may be raised or lowered in some way.

-     It may optionally modify thrust.
+   * In a sense, for the anti-air profile, the phases can be thought of as concentric spheres around the target.
+For the surface profile, they are concentric cylinders.

    * In non-terminal phases, by default the missile will aim at a point that is between its current position and the *border* of the next inner phase.

      This point can be modified in two ways:

      * It can be rotated about the target (using the target's velocity to determine which way is "front").
+Currently, only available to the surface profile.

      * It can also be raised or lowered relative to some other object, e.g. the target's current altitude, the ground underneath the target, or the target's depth under the ocean.

+     * For the surface profile, if no aim point modification is done, it will simply hug the terrain.

+   * All phases may conditionally modify thrust and other missile parameters, such as magnet range or ballast depth.

-   * Non-terminal phases may also modify thrust and also apply pseudo-random horizontal evasion (which is pretty useless against most anti-missile defenses, but is there for rule-of-cool).
+   * Non-terminal phases may apply pseudo-random horizontal evasion (which is pretty useless against most anti-missile defenses, but is there for rule-of-cool).

-   * If configured for terrain-hugging, the missile will never aim below a set elevation above the terrain.
-This can be useful for torpedoes or targeting things on land.
+     Currently only available to the surface profile.

 ## Example ##